 It’s one of the best online banks in Canada that do not have a brick-and-mortar bank.

-We were so impressed with Simplii Financial which was originally called PC Financial that we applied for a credit card.
+We were so impressed with Simplii Financial, initially called PC Financial, that we applied for a credit card.

-If I told you that we have 6 million PC Optimimum points buying products that were on sale on 20x the points days would you believe me?
+If I told you that we have 6 million PC Optimum points buying products on sale on 20x the points days, would you believe me?